 xvi.
 God in the New Testament expect old men to pray.
 (1 Timothy 2:8)

 xvii.
 God require old men in the New Testament who are leaders to get only one wife and lives life's above reproach, respectable, hospitable and teacher.
 (1 Timothy 3:2)

-THE LUDWIG OTTO ORGANIZATIONIS A 100% FREE CHRISTIAN MINISTRY ESTABLISHED IN 1971 AND LOCATED AT WWW.LUDWIGOTTO.COM
+THE LUDWIG OTTO ORGANIZATION WAS ESTABLISHED IN 1954 AND LOCATED AT WWW.LUDWIGOTTO.COM